bertramdev/handlebars-grails-asset-pipeline/README.md

 Usage
 -----

+By default, this plugin will scan for a copy of handlebars.js in your asset resolver paths.
+If it can find it, it will use it to compile your handlebars templates.
+Otherwise it will use an embedded copy of handlebars (4.0.2).

 Simply create files in your standard `assets/javascripts` folder with extension `.handlebars` or `.hbs`.
 By default the templateRoot for your template names is specified as blank.
 This means that any handlebars file within the root assets/javascripts folder will utilize its file name (without the extension) as its template name.
 Or a file in `templates/show.handlebars` would be named `templates/show`.
 If templates is set as the templateRoot than it would be named `show`